Skip to content

 List all available stock and user-defined tasks:

-anvil tasks list
+anvil list --tasks

 Example output: